kanishka-linux/reminiscence/README.md

 ## Searching Bookmarks

 Bookmarks can be searched according to title, url, tag or summary by using search menu available at the top most navigation bar.
 By default bookmarks will be searched according to **title**.
-In order to search according to url, tag or summary, users have to prepend **url:**, **tag:**, or **sum:** to the search term, in the search box.
+In order to search according to url, tag or summary, users have to prefix **url:**, **tag:**, or **sum:** to the search term, in the search box.

+Note: Special search prefix **tag-wall:** will display all available tags.

 ## About Database